-At the ‘AMA’AMA – Contemporary Island Cooking the beach house atmosphere gives you a breathtaking view of the ocean while you enjoy your meal.
+At ‘AMA’AMA – Contemporary Island Cooking, the beach house atmosphere gives you a breathtaking view of the ocean while you enjoy your meal.
 Named after a popular local fish, this restaurant is open for all breakfast, lunch, and dinner.

 - Chocolate dipped haupia bread French toast and filled with bananas and peanut butter

-- Sweet Potato and Portuguese sausage hash with poached eggs and marinated heart palms
+- Sweet Potato and Portuguese sausage hash with poached eggs and marinated heart of palm

 - Seared Island Fish

 - They also serve the traditional breakfast items such as waffles, eggs, bacon, and more.

 - Angus ground beef burger with avocado, shaved radish, and Maui onion-tomato jam